-Jet Lancer Accessibility Report
+Jet Lancer

-We've documented 15 accessibility features for Jet Lancer in the Controls, Difficulty, Getting Started, Reading and Visual areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.

 Jet Lancer is a high-speed air combat game, similar to Luftrausers (and much older inertia shooting games like Virus/Zarch), where you pilot giant robots to deal with Sky Pirates.
 The novelty here is the nuanced and instinctive control of the craft.
 The speed and the unusual controls can flummox players at first, but give it time and it soon clicks.

-Accessibility Notes
+NotesAccessibility Notes

 You can opt to toggle rather than hold down buttons for shooting.
-You can adjust the deadzone sensitivity.
+You can adjust the dead zone sensitivity.
 You can choose different steering types.

-Game Details
+DetailsGame Details

 Release Date: 12/05/2020

-Platforms: Mac, PC and Switch
+Out Now: Mac, PC and Switch

 Players: 1